egaraganis/ororatech-thermal-anomaly-detector/analysis/thermal-anomalies-detection.md

 That gives a first initial rough threshold at around the 25% of the max value.
 This will be our starting point for the implementation.

-Details about the 25-percent threshold will be further elaborated [here](./25-percent-threshold.md).

 ## Geographical interpretation and correlation

 ### Geolocating hotpixels